YuAo/YUGLTransition/README.md

 There're some ready-to-use transition effects, like ripple, swap, doorway, flash, flyeye, etc. And it allows you to create your own custom transitions by providing your custom transition filter.

+##Transitions

+###Preset

+There're six preset transition filters currently.
+`YUGLCrossDissolveTransitionFilter` `YUGLFlashTransitionFilter` `YUGLFlyeyeTransitionFilter` `YUGLRippleTransitionFilter` `YUGLSwapTransitionFilter` `YUGLDoorwayTransitionFilter`

+I'm not a GLSL expert, and most of the preset filters are ported from [glsl-transtion](https://github.com/gre/glsl-transition) (A javascript library that uses WebGL Shaders to perform transition).
+You can see demos of the transitions [here](https://gre.github.com/glsl-transition/example).

+###Custom

+You can create your own transition filter by subclassing `GPUImageFilter`, providing your transition shaders and confirming to the `YUGLTransitionFilter` protocol which only have one property: `progress`.
+The preset filters are great examples.

+Pull requests for new transition filters are welcome.

 ##Performance

 Performance varies with devices and the filter you choose (the custom shader you write).